Stroud Green, Haringey/Islington

 Housebuilding began around 1870 and spread from Stroud Green Road (originally Tollington Lane) north-eastward into Hornsey parish, with the grandeur of the terraced streets increasing as the new district thrived.
 Three storeys became the norm.

 Many of the streets have names with royal associations – Cornwall Road, for example (shown in the photo below right), is named for the duchy, not the county itself.

 Stroud Green gained its own station in 1881, on the Edgware, Highgate and London line, with shops and coal delivery offices around it.
 Such was the density of building that newish houses had to be demolished to make way for Stroud Green school in 1897.
 Stroud Green station closed in 1954 and the railway track has now become the Parkland Walk.
 Stapleton Hall was converted to apartments and given new wings in 1989.

 Many houses have been subdivided and the locality is favoured by flat-sharing young graduates with relatively well-paid jobs.

-Stroud Green Road has been touted as becoming a multicultural version of Islington’s Upper Street, which is overoptimistic (assuming the latter’s upmarket character is a good thing) but with a germ of truth.
+Stroud Green Road has been touted as becoming a multicultural version of Islington’s Upper Street, which is over-optimistic (assuming the latter’s upmarket character is a good thing) but with a hint of credibility.